 Amazon is a mega-retailer with millions of sellers, and for this reason, there is a chance some sellers have in the past or are currently selling knock-off Berkey products.
 Amazon its self is not an authorized seller, however, there are some Berkey authorized 3rd party sellers on Amazon, ie Ikon Goods.
 You will notice all authentic Berkey products on Amazon are more expensive than products purchased directly from us here.
 Please note, we cannot offer our warranty to units purchased on Amazon.

-Our independent tests prove the Berkey’s removal of all the above-listed contaminants tested under both NSF/ANSI standards 42 & 53 as well as numerous additional contaminants.
+Our independent tests prove the Black Berkey Filters removal of all the above-listed contaminants tested under both NSF standards 42 & 53 as well as numerous additional contaminants.
 See below for the removal of each.

 Unavailable in California

 Berkey Systems are available in California!
 However, it is important to understand that California has established legislation for the sale of indoor water systems, with which we must comply.
 Under these regulations, California requires that any indoor water treatment system that is sold in the state first be certified by an independent, third-party testing agency, such as NSF, before the system can be considered eligible for sale in California.
 Berkey has been independently tested by 3rd party labs, and far surpassed NSF standards, see Berkey test results.